 So, the takeaways for us?
 Considering how instrumental leaky gut may be in a number of health problems, keeping our guts in good shape should be high up on our list of goals.
 And that includes more than just focusing on the gut microbiome (which is getting plenty of well-deserved attention these days!).
 Eating a diet that supports intestinal barrier integrity is also imperative, and—lucky for us—is totally feasible with a nutrient-dense Paleo diet high in phytochemicals, vitamins, minerals, essential amino acids, healthy fats, and fiber.

 Want to learn even more about restoring gut health?
-Check out my Leaky Gut Mini-Course.
+Check out my Gut Health Fundamentals online course.

 Amirghofran, Z., Herbal medicines for immunosuppression, Iran J Allergy Asthma Immunol.
 2012;11(2):111-9

 Bansai T, et al. “The bacterial signal indole increases epithelial-cell tight-junction resistance and attenuates indicators of inflammation.”
 Proc Natl Acad Sci U S A. 2010 Jan 5;107(1):228-33. doi: 10.1073/pnas.0906112107.
 Epub 2009 Dec 4.